perusio/drupal-with-nginx/README.md

       wrapper** that comes with drush not to to the `drush.php` script.
 If using `drush.php` then add `php` in front of the `/path/to/drush.php`.

+## Drupal 7

+   The example configuration can be used in a **drupal 7** or **drupal 6** site.
+In drupal 7 there are plenty of new great things.
+Not only is [image handling](http://drupal.org/node/371374) in core.
+But also there's no need for a regex with capturing for appending the query string.
+Therefore the rewrite rule for the `@drupal` location is much simpler.

+   For using the drupal 7 configuration, uncomment out the:

+       include sites-available/drupal7.conf;

+   line.
+And comment out:

+       include sites-available/drupal.conf;

+   Note that you can use the drupal 6 config with drupal 7.
+But the drupal 7 config is **faster** since there's no regex involved in the rewrite and also there's no need for the drupal 6 imagecache handling rule.

 ## General Features

    1. The use of two `server` directives to do the domain name